Fivefold/SRCNN/HDL/patch_multiplier_pipeline/readme.md

 - Open Vivado
 - Select Tools > Run Tcl Script...
 - Select the script "xillydemo-vivado.tcl" in the /vhdl directory of the xillydemo.

 ---

+## Step7: When the Vivado project has been created
+- Add the design sources in the ./srcnn folder.

+---